jt-lanl/cov-voc/README.md

 are much rarer than the dominant variants (but that may be increasing in time).

 The variants used in `embers` are defined in a "color mutation" file, described below

+SPARKS was formerly called 'EMBERS_BYNAMES' -- it maked the same kind of stacked barplots (or lineplots) that embers makes, but based on the pango lineage names that are encoded in the sequence names.
+In fact, it works with both sequence files (.fasta, .tbl, etc) and with simple name files (.nm) which are just the list of sequence names without the sequences.

+Because the pango lineage names are somewhat Byzantine in their structure, `sparks` reads a "lineage table" which has colors, names, and regular expressions describing the range of pango names that correspond to the given name.

+CINDERS is an experimental code that uses both pango names and sequences; currently it only considers how single site mutations (eg, A222V) affect the various pango lineage evolution over time.

 ## PANGOCOMMONFORMS